 Princess Elisabeth, Duchess of Brabant

-Elisabeth, Princess of Belgium, Duchess of Brabant, was born in Anderlecht on 25 October 2001, the first child of Their Majesties the King and Queen.
+Elisabeth, Princess of Belgium, Duchess of Brabant, was born in Anderlecht on October 25, 2001.
+She is the first child of Their Majesties the King and Queen.

 As the first-born child, Princess Elisabeth is first in line of succession to the throne.
 Since 21 July 2013, Elisabeth has held the title of Duchess of Brabant, a title reserved for the presumptive heir / heiress.